History BA (Hons) (with Foundation Year)

 Course structure

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
-You also have the opportunity to have a one-to-one meeting with your tutor each week.
+The History degree at Liverpool Hope combines lectures, seminars, and tutorials to provide a structured and supportive learning experience.
+Lectures bring all students together, seminars involve smaller groups of 15–20 students, and tutorials typically include no more than 10 students.
+You also have the opportunity for weekly one-to-one meetings with your personal tutor.

 Assessment and feedback

-Assessments are varied and consist of formal exams focusing on lecture topics, and a range of written coursework assignments.
-You will be given clear assessment criteria at the start of the degree and at appropriate points throughout your studies.
-In your final year, you will complete a special study or dissertation.
+Assessment on the History degree includes formal exams based on lecture topics and a variety of written coursework assignments.
+Clear assessment criteria are provided at the start of the degree and throughout your studies.
+In your final year, you will complete a special study or dissertation to showcase your independent research skills.

-Feedback is provided verbally to the whole year group where possible, to emphasise points of general relevance.
-You will be provided with individual written feedback on your assignments and have opportunities in office hours to discuss your work privately with the tutor.
+Where possible, feedback is delivered verbally to the whole year group to address points of general relevance.
+You will also receive individual written feedback on assignments and have opportunities to discuss your work privately with tutors during office hours.

 Curriculum overview